Yesterday was great.

 - 6 green onions, diced

-- 2 tbsp onion soup mix – I used this but onion powder would work too!
+- 2 tablespoon onion soup mix – I used this but onion powder would work too!

-- 2 tbsp braggs liquid aminos [gluten free soy sauce]
+- 2 tablespoon braggs liquid aminos [gluten free soy sauce]

-- 1 tbsp raw honey or agave [use agave if wanting to make the recipe vegan]
+- 1 tablespoon raw honey or agave [use agave if wanting to make the recipe vegan]

 - salt + pepper